Ajaycraju98/Python-Day-48-Data-visualization-with-matplotlib-and-seaborn/README.md

 # Python-Day-48-Data-visualization-with-matplotlib-and-seaborn
-This project explains about the Data visualization with matplotlib and seaborn using python
+This project explains about the Data visualization with matplotlib and seaborn using python.

 #Example: Bar plot using matplotlib:

 import matplotlib.pyplot as plt
 # Data
 categories = ['A', 'B', 'C', 'D’] values = [10, 20, 15, 30]

 # Create a bar plot
 plt.bar(categories, values)